ejinian/flashcard-app/README.md

 5. Go to http://localhost:8000/
 6. (Optional) Run tests: `python3 manage.py test`

-### Objective: 1-10 difficulty
+### Objective:
 - [x] Flashcards must be displayed one at a time, with a word on one side and the definition on the other.
-Difficulty: 1
 - [x] Users must be able to flip the flashcard to see the definition.
-Difficulty: 1
 - [x] Users must be able to mark whether or not they knew the answer.
-Difficulty: 1
 - [x] Each card will go up a level if the user knew the answer, and back to first level if they didn't.
-Difficulty: 3
 - [x] If a card has a picked-wrong lifetime of 10, it will be removed from the deck.
-Difficulty: 6
 - [x] If a card has been picked right 11 times, it will be removed from the deck.
-Difficulty: 6
 - [x] Each card must have a timer that is constantly counting down depending on its level.
 The higher the level the higher the timer.
-Difficulty: 9
 - [x] If the timer is positive for all cards, display a temporary message.
 If all cards are removed from deck then display permanent message.
-Difficulty: 7
 - [x] User registration and login.
-Difficulty: 2
 - [x] Flashcard CRUD.
-Difficulty: 3
 - [x] Admin interface per user.
-Difficulty: 2

 ### Extra Features: 1-10 difficulty
 - [x] Flashcard interaction all on the home page.
-Difficulty: 2
 - [x] Flashcard refresher tool that updates all flashcard attributes back to 0.
-Difficulty: 1
 - [x] Django test file that tests Flashcard and User models.
-Difficulty: 2

 ## Design
 ### DB Schema